-Further, the School will make a special effort to address a variety of cultures and times and analyze their interaction in the modern world.
 Lessons will be designed to teach students to effectively analyze historical evidence, use sources effectively, detect potential bias in resources due to cultural influences, and argue empathetically.
-Thematic units will be designed that integrate the various subjects and address the four key areas of the social studies curriculum: Time, Continuity, and Change (History); People, Places, and Environments (Geography); Government and the Citizen (Civics and Government); and Economics.
-Additionally, the School will include the following social studies topics in the social studies curriculum:
+Thematic units Interdisciplinary lessons will be designed that integrate the various subjects: Time, Continuity, and Change (History); People, Places, and Environments (Geography); and Government and the Citizen (Civics and Government).
+Additionally, the School will include the following Social Studies topics in the Social Studies curriculum:

-- Religion Studies;

-- African-American History Requirement;
+- African-American History Requirement - Holocaust Requirement

-- Holocaust Studies;

-- Hispanic Contributions to the United States Requirement;

-- Women's Contributions to the United States Requirement;

-- Veterans Contributions Recognition;

-- "Celebrate Freedom Week"- Instruction shall be in accordance with Florida Statutes and district guidelines in an effort to encourage patriotism; and
+- Hispanic Contributions to the United States Requirement - Women's Contributions to the United States Requirement - Veterans Contributions Recognition - "Celebrate Freedom Week" Instruction shall be in accordance with Florida Statutes and district guidelines. - Character Education Instruction in the nine core character education values (The nine core values are citizenship, cooperation, fairness, honesty, integrity, kindness, pursuit of excellence, respect, and responsibility).

-- Character Education.